-The Company's Board is led by Mr. Gupta, our non-executive Chairman.
-The Board believes that it is in the best interest of the Company and its stockholders for Mr. Gupta to continue to serve as Chairman of the Board.
-Mr. Gupta possesses significant knowledge and experience in our industry and a deep understanding of Avantor's strategic objectives, all of which will continue to benefit the Company during the year ahead.
-We believe that having a non-executive Chairman at this time emphasizes the importance of the Board's objectivity and independence from management and best promotes the effective functioning of the Board's oversight role.
-Mr. Gupta's responsibility is to ensure that our Board functions properly and to work with our President and Chief Executive Officer to set the Board's agenda.
+The Company's Board is led by a non-executive Chairman.
+As announced earlier this year, our current Chairman, Mr. Gupta, is retiring at the end of his current term and is being replaced by Mr. Peacock.
+The Board believes that it is in the best interest of the Company and its stockholders for Mr. Peacock, who served as our Lead Independent Director, to now serve as Chairman of the Board.
+Mr. Peacock possesses significant knowledge and experience in our industry and a deep understanding of Avantor's strategic objectives, all of which will continue to benefit the Company during the year ahead.
+We believe that having an independent, non-executive Chairman emphasizes the importance of the Board's objectivity and independence from management and best promotes the effective functioning of the Board's oversight role.
+Mr. Peacock's responsibility is to ensure that our Board functions properly and to work with our President and Chief Executive Officer to set the Board's agenda.
 We expect him to facilitate communications among our directors and between the Board and senior management.
-While Mr. Gupta provides independent leadership, he also works closely with our Chief Executive Officer to ensure that our directors receive the information that they need to perform their responsibilities, including discussing and providing critical review of the matters that come before the Board and assessing management's performance.
+While Mr. Peacock provides independent leadership, he also works closely with our Chief Executive Officer to ensure that our directors receive the information that they need to perform their responsibilities, including discussing and providing critical review of the matters that come before the Board and assessing management's performance.